 The liberation was not an event, but a process, since the Seder is not the end of the story.
 Rather, the seventh day of Passover commemorates the crossing of the Red Sea, when our ancestors were finally free.
 During the week we eat מצה, matzah, unleavened bread which begins the holiday as the “bread of affliction” but which gets transformed into the “taste of freedom.”

-At Congregation Am HaYam, we have a meaningful and joyous, interactive community Seder experience, with a catered meal.
+At Congregation Am HaYam, we have a meaningful and joyous, interactive community Seder experience, with a celebratory meal.

 Services incorporate special prayers, songs, readings, melodies, meditations, and more.